 Nadia: “Did I not say like oil and vinegar?
 Is that not a fucking simile?”

-Brilliant, but no help to soup brain over here.
-This shit is unretainable!!
+Brilliant maybe, but no help to soup brain over here.
+Queen Non-retainable.

-My So You Are… Pregnant! book is a beautiful butchering of the English language that even progressive, hip millennial editors would struggle to see the literary faux pas I’ve littered throughout as anything but illiterate rubbish.
-The gamble I’m taking is – in order to communicate with the widest possible audience it has been written more like a text message, or a social media post, or an email to a mate, rather than a piece of “proper” literature.
-Not because I’m a snobby mole who is simplifying things (if this website proves anything – I am the poster girl of simple and anti-snobbery), but more to encourage and give a chance to those who don’t really dig reading – to pick up a book worthy of their time and their eyeballs.
+My So You Are… Pregnant! book is a beautiful butchering of the English language that even progressive, hip millennial editors would struggle to find the literary faux pas littered throughout – as anything but illiterate rubbish.
+The gamble I’m taking is – in order to communicate with the widest possible audience – it has been written more like a text message, or a social media post, or an email to a mate, rather than a piece of “proper” literature.
+Not because I’m a snobby wench who is dumbing things down (if this website proves anything – I am the poster girl of dumb, anti-snobbery), but more to encourage and give a chance to those who don’t really dig reading – to pick up a book worthy of their time and eyeballs.